samapriya/Planet-GEE-Pipeline-CLI/README.md

 The Planet Toolsets consists of tools required to access control and download planet labs assets (PlanetScope and RapidEye OrthoTiles) as well as parse metadata in a tabular form which maybe required by other applications.

 ### Planet Key
 This tool basically asks you to input your Planet API Key using a password prompt this is then used for all subsequent tools.
 This tool now includes an option for a quiet authentication using the API key incase it is unable to invoke an interactive environment such as in Google colaboratory.
+You can also perform ```planet init``` to set the key as the tool can read from it directly.

 ```
 usage: ppipe planetkey [-h] [--type TYPE] [--key KEY]